 Here’s some exciting news!
 Soon you’ll find a lot of laptops that support Wi-Fi 6 (802.11ax) thanks to Intel’s release of the Wi-Fi 6 AX200 adapter.

-The new card features mid-range 2×2 Wi-Fi 6 specs and to deliver Wi-Fi speeds up to 2.4Gbps.
-It supports channel-width of up to 160Mhz on the 5GHz band.
+The new card features mid-range 2×2 Wi-Fi 6 specs and delivers Wi-Fi speeds up to 2.4Gbps.
+It supports a channel-width of up to 160Mhz on the 5GHz band.
 For compatibility reasons, it also supports 2.4GHz Wi-Fi 5.

 The card is available in M.2 1216 (12 mm wide and 16mm long) or M.2 2230 form factor which makes it similar to most Wi- 5 adapters.
 As a result, you’ll be able to upgrade many existing laptops to Wi-Fi 6 via an adapter card.